Help (2021 theatrical film): Production

 Help was shot in a single location over a period of twelve days in 2020, during the COVID-19 lockdown.

 Release

 Help premiered at Cinequest film festival in March 2021 and was shown at the Fisheye Film Festival the following month.

 It was released on digital download on 15 February 2022.

+Ridder uploaded the film to his YouTube channel on 19 March 2026.

 Reception

 Film Threat reviewed Help, writing that "Be patient with the plot, including a story of a lesbian encounter that seems only to exist to be provocative.
 It’s there for a reason and plays into the ultimate payoff at the end.
 It’s worth the wait."
 Starburst also reviewed the movie, stating that it "plays well as a melodrama, but also has enough going for it to recommend to fans of psychological thrillers."